PyGithub/PyGithub/doc/openapi.rst

 With option ``--tests``, tests will also be modified.

 Some attributes may return schemas that are not implemented by any PyGithub class.
-In that case, option ``--new-schemas create-class`` will creates all those classes.
+In that case, option ``--new-schemas create-class`` creates all those classes.

+.. _create-class:

 Create a PyGithub class from an OpenAPI schema
 ----------------------------------------------

-New PyGithub classes returned by other PyGithub classes' attributes can be created by applying the schemas of the latter class via ``scripts/openapi.py apply --new-schemas create-class …``.
-See :ref:`apply-schemas` for details.
+Note: PyGithub classes can be created automatically where needed using ``--new-schemas create-class`` when :ref:`applying schemas <apply-schemas>` or :ref:`creating methods <create-method>`.

-New PyGithub classes returned by other PyGithub classes' methods can be created based on the Github REST API path of the method.
+PyGithub classes can be created based on a Github OpenAPI schema.
+However, it is easier to start from a Github REST API path.
 Given a Github REST API path like ``/app``, you can extract the ``GET`` response from the OpenAPI spec via::

     ./scripts/get-openapi-path.sh "/app" < api.github.com.2022-11-28.json